HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/todo/dataAccess/lists.md

 #### Configure Lists

-Back in the Keep REST Configuration UI, access the todokeep Keep Database again.
+Back in the Domino REST API Admin UI, access the todokeep Domino REST API Database again.
 This time, switch from "Database Forms" to "Database Views".
 Select all views.
 ![Lists](../images/dataAccess/configure-lists.png)
 Remember to click "Save" to submit the changes.